BY ABBY FUNK

 Side Effect: Better Lead Changes

 In my experience, we tend to teach lead changes by thinking of the horse as a rectangle.
-So, if you pull one end of the horse (or the rectangle) to the left, the other end is automatically going to go to the right.
-If you pull the head to the left, the hip goes right, making the lead change very difficult because the horse is not straight.
-When the head goes in and the hip goes out, the horse is prone to changing in front and getting stuck in the cross canter behind.
-So when you focus on going in a really straight line, with the outside rein I mentioned above, you keep your rectangle straight and it’s much easier for your horse to do the lead change than if their body is going in two different directions and they cannot get their legs organized.
+If you pull the horse’s head to the left, the hip goes right, making the lead change very difficult.
+Instead, the horse is prone to changing in front and getting stuck in the cross canter behind.

 At the Show

-Here are some ways to apply what we talked about to when it’s time for you to show.
-Set aside time early before your class to walk to your ring and establish your focal points for your rounds.
+At the show, set aside time before your class to walk to your ring and establish your focal points for your rounds.
 Walk around the entire outside of the arena.
-Look down the lines and select focal points at the end of every line and backside of every single jump.
-Even better if you are prepping your horse in that ring in the morning and can find your focal points mounted.
-Be mindful as you flat noticing what you can focus on and ride toward and what focal points will keep you straight and balanced.
-Imagine your barn friend at the end of the ring holding their fingers up.
+Look down the lines—even better if you are prepping your horse in that ring in the morning and can find your focal points mounted.
+Imagine someone at the end of the ring holding their fingers up.
 Ultimately, practicing these skills will ensure that the road you pave is straight—with a myriad of benefits for you and your horse.

 Abbygale Funk is a professional rider at Ashwood Farm.
 At the age of four Abby began showing and continued throughout her junior career- showing more than 200 different horses and ponies as a junior.
 Now she not only rides, but helps her mother Mary Ann Thomas run the farm and show program at Ashwood Farm.
 Abby and her mom contribute regularly to The Plaid Horse Blog regarding mindful training, riding and horsemanship.
 For more information on Ashwood Farm, click here.